Mathemodica/ADMSL/README.md

 ad-modelica-electrical
 ======================

-Algorithmically Differentiated Library of a part of the standard library Modelica.Electrical
+Algorithmically Differentiated Library of a part of the standard library Modelica.Electrical.Analog.Basic

 Description
 ===========

-An illustrative example for algorithmic differentiation of a part of the modelica standard library Modelica.Electrical
+An illustrative example for algorithmic differentiation of some of the components of the modelica standard library Modelica.Electrical.Analog.Basic

 Release
 =======

-currently an initial release
+Currently an initial release

 License